PhilipKalts/gym-sort-web-app/README.md

 This process may take a lot of time.
 Thus I was inspired to create a web application which could solve this issue.
 A web application where the fitness instructors would first set how many **rooms** they are available and the max number trainees they can have.
 Afterwards, they would search the database for the trainees to add and select them.
 Afterwards, the application would provide the rooms based on the skill level of the trainees and which room they belong to.
 I am a life time gym goer myself and I have not seen something similar to this and I am certain it would increase their productivity a lot.
+The complexity resides on the factors the web application needed dynamic room and trainee management, skill based sorting, user authentication, communication betwwen the back-end and the front-end.

 ## Skills Learned
 - All of the projects in the course were provided with a starting point.
 Starting my own web application was more daunting than first anticipated.